 Smart & Final Extra! conversions and new store openings accelerate, with a total of eight conversions and five new Extra! stores.

 Smart & Final completes an initial public offering and begins trading on the New York Stock Exchange under the symbol “SFS.”
 Meanwhile, Smart & Final celebrates the opening of its 200th banner store in Long Beach, where the very first banner store also opened.

 Smart & Final celebrates the opening of its 100th Extra! format store, located in Spring Valley, California.

-Smart & Final opens 14 new Extra! format stores and Cash & Carry opens four new locations.
+Smart & Final opens 14 new Extra! format stores.

 Smart & Final celebrates the opening of its 200th Extra! format store, located in Long Beach, where the original banner store was opened.

-Smart & Final and Smart Foodservice Stores continue their growth plans, rolling out pick-up and delivery options and opening new stores to provide customers quality, value and convenience.
+Smart & Final continues its growth plans, rolling out pick-up and delivery options and opening new stores to provide customers quality, value and convenience.